Assassination of Alexander II of Russia: Assassination

 At 2:15 PM, the carriage had gone about 150 yards down the quay when it encountered Rysakov who was carrying a bomb wrapped in a handkerchief.
 On the signal being given by Perovskaya, Rysakov threw the bomb under the Tsar's carriage.
 The Cossack who rode behind (Alexander Maleichev) was mortally wounded and died later that day.
-Among those injured was a fourteen year old peasant boy (Nikolai Zakharov) who served as a delivery boy in a butcher's shop.
-However, the explosion had only damaged the bulletproof carriage.
+A fourteen year old peasant boy (Nikolai Zakharov), who served as a delivery boy in a butcher's shop, was also mortally wounded and died in two days.
+Several Circassians of the escort were wounded by fragments, the carriage was damaged, but Alexander II was unharmed.
 The emperor emerged shaken but unhurt.
 Rysakov was captured almost immediately.
 Police Chief Dvorzhitsky heard Rysakov shout out to someone else in the gathering crowd.
 The coachman implored the Emperor not to alight.
 Dvorzhitzky offered to drive the Tsar back to the Palace in his sleigh.
 The Tsar agreed, but he decided to first see the culprit, and to survey the damage.
 He expressed solicitude for the victims.
 To the anxious inquiries of his entourage, Alexander replied, "Thank God, I'm untouched".

 The uniform worn by Alexander II during the assassination.